-I always recommend creating a custom static page for a blog, because it gives you more control over what content/posts to have displayed, as well as control over things like messaging and SEO.
+I always recommend creating a custom static page for a blog, because it gives you way more control over what content/posts to have displayed, as well as control over things like your marketing message and SEO.

 CopyBlogger is a fine example of a blog that takes full advantage of using a custom static homepage.

 Clearly, CopyBlogger want’s it’s visitors to consume its content before anything else.

 OK so here are some things you can do to optimize your homepage –